- Sarah Breitenbach

 - Director – Marketing and Communications

 Fast Facts About Urban Teachers

-History: Urban Teachers, formerly named Urban Teacher Center, launched its teacher preparation program in 2009.
-Since that time, the organization has welcomed more than 680 aspiring teachers and expanded to 101 schools across Baltimore, DC and Dallas/Fort Worth.
+History: Urban Teachers launched its teacher preparation program in 2009.
+Since 2010, the organization has welcomed 1,222 aspiring teachers and expanded to 331 schools, teaching nearly 100,000 students in Baltimore, DC and Dallas/Fort Worth.

 Founders: Urban Teachers was founded by Jennifer Green and Christina Hall.

 - Participants commit to the program for four years.

 - Participants spend 14 months as co-teachers before managing their own classrooms for the remaining three years of the program.

 - Participants get three years of one-on-one coaching.

 - Participants earn a master’s degree from the American University School of Education leading to licensure in general and special education.

 - Urban Teachers links certification to effective teaching practice and meeting program requirements.